Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 कृपया मसँग आउनुहोस् (Kripaya ma sanga aunu hos) – Please come with me

-A little goes a long way.
-Given the fact that Nepali people are so welcoming to tourists visiting Nepal, we think that learning a few words in their language is the least we can do to show our appreciation for their kindness.
+A little effort goes a long way.
+Since the Nepali people are so warm and welcoming to tourists, learning a few basic words in their language is a simple yet meaningful way to show our appreciation for their kindness.

 It is nice to be nice after all.